klauer/epics-sumo-mirror/doc/reference-sumo.rst

 that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given both.

-The key "url" is a darcs repository specification (see manual of mercurial for further information).
+The key "url" is a mercurial repository specification (see manual of mercurial for further information).

 git
 ^^^